 Residency Program Director

-Pitlick is the residency program director for the PGY1 Pharmacy Residency at Mercy Hospital St. Louis where she practices as a clinical pharmacist in the John F. Kennedy Clinic.
-She is currently an associate professor of pharmacy practice at St. Louis College of Pharmacy.
-Pitlick earned her Doctor of Pharmacy degree (Pharm.D.) from Drake University.
-Subsequently, she completed a PGY1 Pharmacy Residency at Mercy Family Medicine through St. Louis College of Pharmacy.
+Dr. Carmen Smith is the residency program director for the PGY1 Pharmacy Residency at Mercy Hospital St. Louis where she practices as a clinical pharmacist in Internal and Family Medicine.
+She is currently an assistant professor of pharmacy practice at St. Louis College of Pharmacy.
+Dr. Smith earned her Doctor of Pharmacy degree (Pharm.D.) from the University of Tennessee.
+Subsequently, she completed a PGY1 Pharmacy Residency at Methodist University in Memphis, TN and a PGY2 Internal Medicine Residency at West Virginia University Hospital in Morgantown, WV.
 She is a Board Certified Pharmacotherapy Specialist (BCPS).

 - Program Requirements

 - Program Handbook

 - Current and Former Residents